xregistry/spec/core/spec.md

 - `self` MUST be an absolute URL to the Resource, and not to the "latest" Version in the `versions` collection.
 The Resource's `latestversionurl` attribute can be used to access the "latest" Version
+- Version specific attributes (e.g. `latest`) MUST NOT appear on the Resource serialization

 All other attributes, including extensions, are associated with the Version.